UAlaska-IT/database_application/README.md

 * `node['database_application']['database']['users']`.
 Defaults to `{}`.
-The hash of username to attributes fo all database users.
+The hash of username to attributes for all database users.
 A complete hash would look as below, but all attributes can be omitted.
-A user is always granted local access ('locahost', '127.0.0.1');
+A user is always granted access to sources listed in `node['database_application']['database']['hosts']`;
-additional hosts can be specified.
+additional hosts can be added here.
-In addition to defaults for data bag and item below, vault_item_key will default to username.
+In addition to defaults for vault_data_bag and vault_bag_item below, vault_item_key will default to username.
 ```ruby
 {
   bud: {